MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-suse.md

 The QEMU disk image utility for Windows tool is used to convert, create, and consistently check various virtual disk formats.
 It's compatible with Hyper-V and other solutions and is optimized for Windows Server (x64).

-Follow these steps to dowload the tool and convert the QCOW2 image file to VHDX.
+Follow these steps to download the tool and convert the QCOW2 image file to VHDX.

 1. Download the [QEMU disk image utility for Windows](https://cloudbase.it/qemu-img-windows/) tool by clicking the **Download binaries** button for file.
 Alternatively, you can run the following PowerShell command to download the tool: